 How do I make a disclosure?

-You can make your disclosure about improper conduct of the Council or its staff to the Public Interest Disclosure Coordinators via mail, phone or email:
+You can make your disclosure about improper conduct of the council or its staff to the Public Interest Disclosure Officers via mail, phone or email:

 You can also report directly to IBAC the independent broad-based anti-corruption commission, by providing information or making a formal complaint via their online form or by calling 1300 735 135.